jscottb/micropython-dweet-example/README.md

 is an HTML file to drive the test.

 For information on Dweet.io and using it see: http://dweet.io/ It's free, easy to use and there is no registration.
-Dweets are public and could be see, so no personal info please!
+Dweets are public and could be seen, so no personal info please!
 I have used it to send out GPS info, local IP's of IOT devices and of course collected data.

 To test it, download the files (or clone the repo) Load the main.py into you favorite text